HaloSigner/Journal-Prepare-/README.md

-# **Code for "Integrating Synthetic Data for Improved DNA Damage Response Profiling in Drug Discovery"**
+# **"Integrating Synthetic Data for Improved DNA Damage Response Profiling in Drug Discovery"**

 This repository contains the implementation details and code used in the study **"Integrating Synthetic Data for Improved DNA Damage Response Profiling in Drug Discovery"**, which demonstrates the use of synthetic data augmentation and machine learning for DNA damage response (DDR) profiling.